revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Docker/Docker.md

 ---

-29. I have an app and a db container running on a same host?
-How can these two containers talk to each other?
+29. An app and a db container are running on the same host, how can these containers talk to each other?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)